sourcery-ai-experiments/splinter/docs/drivers/chrome.rst

 Emulation mode
 ++++++++++++++

-Chrome options can be passed to customize Chrome's behaviour; it is then possible to leverage the experimental emulation mode.
+Since Chrome options can be passed to customize Chrome's behaviour;
+it's possible to leverage the experimental emulation mode.

 .. code-block:: python